shivam-aarya/Prob-Gym/docs/database-integration.md

 -- Run this in the Supabase SQL Editor
 -- Create tables for storing study data

--- Table for storing participant responses
-CREATE TABLE IF NOT EXISTS responses ( id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), task_name TEXT NOT NULL, scenario_id INTEGER NOT NULL, response_data JSONB NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT now() NOT NULL );
+-- Table for storing participant data (consolidated approach) CREATE TABLE IF NOT EXISTS participants ( id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), participant_id TEXT NOT NULL UNIQUE, responses JSONB, demographic_data JSONB, consent_timestamp TIMESTAMP WITH TIME ZONE, last_updated TIMESTAMP WITH TIME ZONE DEFAULT now() NOT NULL );

--- Create an index on scenario_id for faster retrieval CREATE INDEX IF NOT EXISTS responses_scenario_id_idx ON responses (scenario_id);
+-- Create an index on participant_id for faster retrieval CREATE INDEX IF NOT EXISTS participants_participant_id_idx ON participants (participant_id);

--- Table for storing demographic survey data
-CREATE TABLE IF NOT EXISTS demographics ( id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), age INTEGER, gender TEXT, education_level TEXT, technical_background TEXT, additional_info JSONB, created_at TIMESTAMP WITH TIME ZONE DEFAULT now() NOT NULL );

 -- Enable Row Level Security (RLS)
-ALTER TABLE responses ENABLE ROW LEVEL SECURITY;
-ALTER TABLE demographics ENABLE ROW LEVEL SECURITY;
+ALTER TABLE participants ENABLE ROW LEVEL SECURITY;

--- Create policies that allow all operations for authenticated users CREATE POLICY "Allow all operations for authenticated users" ON responses FOR ALL TO authenticated
+-- Create policies that allow all operations for authenticated users CREATE POLICY "Allow all operations for authenticated users" ON participants FOR ALL TO authenticated
   USING (true)
   WITH CHECK (true);

-CREATE POLICY "Allow all operations for authenticated users" ON demographics FOR ALL TO authenticated
-  USING (true)
-  WITH CHECK (true);

--- Optionally, create policies for anonymous access if needed CREATE POLICY "Allow read access for anonymous users" ON responses FOR SELECT TO anon
+-- Optionally, create policies for anonymous access if needed CREATE POLICY "Allow read access for anonymous users" ON participants FOR SELECT TO anon
   USING (true);
 ```